 Thursday, May 9

 Applicants will be notified of their selection status by Thursday, May 9th.
 This notification will be sent to the email submitted in the application, so please use an account that is monitored regularly.

 Accepted participants must reply to the above notification email by Monday, May 13 to confirm participation or to “pass” on being accepted.
 Deposits will be refunded for anyone who chooses not to register via written (email) notice by May 13.

 Formal invoices will be sent to each county which contain the total due from that county (amounts paid as deposit will already be subtracted).

 After the invoices are sent, and before final payment is due at UF, youth may cancel for any reason and not owe the balance of their $525 fee.
 However, they will still owe any chaperone fees due and the $150 deposit will not be refunded (unless another youth is waiting to take that spot).

-Payment from each county covering all of that county's participants is due in the Animal Sciences office by Monday, May 29.
+Payment is due in the Animal Sciences office by Tuesday, May 28.
+Depending on what works best for each County, payment may be made directly by the participants, or collected by the County and one County check sent.
 Checks should be written to "Florida 4-H Foundation," or counties may email email@example.com to pay with a credit card via PayPal.